Relationship Intelligence for Financial Institutions

 Validate

-14 data quality gates check primary key uniqueness, foreign key integrity, enum validation, entity type correctness, and referential completeness before the graph is built.
+Data quality gates check primary key uniqueness, foreign key integrity, enum validation, entity type completeness, and referential completeness.
+The pipeline fails closed: data that does not pass does not move forward.

 4